 Elegant and rugged.

 I suppose that, deep down, I knew he was human.
 But he never seemed that way, or, at least, not until he was gone.

 And when he was gone, and all the old friends and family left the funeral home, the funeral director got down on his knees before my mother as she sat drying her eyes and said, “I’ve never seen this many people pass through these doors.
 Your father must have been a very special man.
 I regret that I didn’t get to meet him.”

 He missed a man who, having known him, would make one believe the stuff of myth.

 He was a true man, and we miss him still.
 It’s been said of the loss of loved ones that “there is no home without a hush.”
-Our home still has a hush, over 25 years later…
+Our home still has a hush, all these years later…

 But I’m looking forward to catching up with him for all eternity.